fluturecode/Fluturecode/README.md

 ### Welcome to FlutureCode 👋

-💪 Full Stack Developer that leans towards back end technologies.
+💪 I am a Full Stack Developer
 🍎 Currently learning Swift
 ✅ Next on the list, Python
 🛠 Tech Stack